-Iowa High Performance Computing Summer School 2010 Profiling for Code Optimization
+Iowa High Performance Computing Summer School 2011 Profiling for Code Optimization

 This document covers how to use profiling tools on Moffett using the parallel hydrodynamics code HYDRO as an example.
-Details for the use of profiling tools on Moffett are given in Chapter 5 of the SiCortex Programming Guide.
+Details for the use of profiling tools on Moffett are given in Chapter 5 of the SiCortex Programming Guide (a link to this guide is on the IHPC 2011 website).